emberjs/website/source/guides/understanding-ember/dependency-injection.md

 dependencies to the requested factory, the factory is cached and returned.

 To accomplish most of your goals, using the container directly should not be necessary.
-Instead Ember provides a set of high-level APIs on top of the container.
+Instead Ember provides a set of high-level APIs on top of the container to use dependency injection in your application.

 There two APIs suggested for application use: